inova-solutions/semver/README.md

 # semver

-CLI & library for managing semantic versioning in git repos.
+CLI for managing semantic versioning in git repos.

 ## Configuration